magnitopic/webserv/README.md

 # Pages directory

-The pages directory of the repository contains a few example pages that can be served by the server.
+The pages directory of the repository contains example pages that can be accessed by the server.
 You can add your own pages to this directory and access them through the server.